ajjaiyeola/Sales-Outreach-Automator/README.md

 Productivity Tools/Script <br>
 I wrote this tool because I had been spending 2 hours daily combing through leads to figure out who I need to reach out to.
 I intend to eventually build a fully automated system that is smart enough to understand which of my leads need to get a note and then automatically kick of the email.
-As a MVP however, I have built a lite weight tool that basically looks at the two details below and then kicks off an email depending on their values:
+As a MVP however, I have built a lite weight tool that basically looks at the two details below and then kicks off an email depending on their values:<br>
 1.)
 Whether the recipient has responded to any of my previous emails<br>
 2.)
 Whether my previous email was sent less than 3 weeks ago This if-statement guides that logic : ``` if ((responded != "yes") && ((diffDays > 21) || (date2 == "")))```